michael01188/my-aws-portfolio/README.md

-# my-aws-portfolio
+# Mike Gomez portfolio

-this is my professional portfolio
+This is my professional  portfolio.
+It uses AWS and ReactJS.